Phileosopher/commonplace/people-conflicts.md

 - Sympathy - focusing on [feelings](mind-feelings.md) more than [reasoning](logic.md).
 - Questioning - focusing on [reasoning](logic.md) more than [feelings](mind-feelings.md).

-When we react, we're usually running strictly off [feelings](mind-feelings.md).
+Conflicts become severe when we run strictly off [feelings](mind-feelings.md):

+1. Feelings lead to reactions.
-Generally, reacting leads to seeking blame, which is specifying who [caused](results.md) the problem.
-It's a [power tactic](image-distortion.md) in [groups](groups-member.md), but doesn't create any meaningful [results](results.md) because the action to break something is typically different from the action to [fix](fix.md) it.
+2. Reacting leads to seeking blame.
+3. Blame is specifying who [caused](results.md) the problem.
+4. While blame is a [power tactic](image-distortion.md) in [groups](groups-member.md), it doesn't create any meaningful [results](results.md) because the action to break something is typically different from the action to [fix](fix.md) it.

 There are several reasons an argument will arise: